CompPhysics/MachineLearning/README.md

 •	Remember that not all students have access to reliable internet.
 Specify your expectations if students encounter difficulties--including outages--during synchronous sessions, exams, etc.

 ## Personal Hygiene:
-Washing hands Personal Hygiene.
-All students must maintain proper hygiene and health practices, including:
+All participants attending the laboratory sessions must maintain proper hygiene and health practices, including:
 •	frequently with soap and water or, if soap is unavailable, using hand sanitizer with at least 60% alcohol
 •	Routinely cleaning and sanitizing living spaces and/or workspace
 •	Using the bend of the elbow or shoulder to shield a cough or sneeze
 •	Refraining from shaking hands

-Adherence to Signage and Instructions.
-Students will (a) look for instructional signs posted by MSU or public health authorities, (b) observe instructions from MSU or public health authorities that are emailed to my “msu.edu” account, and (c) follow those instructions.
+## Adherence to Signage and Instructions:
+Course participants  will (a) look for instructional signs posted by UiO or public health authorities, (b) observe instructions from UiO or public health authorities that are emailed to my “uio.no” account, and (c) follow those instructions.
 Self-Monitoring.
 Students will self-monitor for flu-like symptoms (for example, cough, shortness of breath, difficulty breathing, fever, sore throat or loss of taste or smell).
 If a student experiences any flu-like symptoms, they will stay home and contact a health care provider to determine what steps should be taken.
 Exposure to COVID-19.
 If a student is exposed to someone who is ill or has tested positive for the COVID-19 virus, they will stay home, contact a health care provider and follow all public health recommendations.
 Compliance and reporting.
 Those who come to MSU facilities must commit to the personal responsibility necessary for us to remain as safe as possible, including following the specific guidelines outlined in this syllabus and provided by MSU more broadly (see below).
 There may be times when action will be necessary to reinforce expectations.
 If you do not wear appropriate face coverings (see MSU’s guidelines), do not wear your face covering appropriately (i.e., over your mouth and nose), or do not adhere to physical distancing guidelines (i.e., six feet apart), you will be asked to correct the situation or leave the facility.
 In addition, MSU will utilize the processes already in place to respond to any issues of noncompliance with standards established for the health and safety of our community.
 For classroom disruptions or issues, the responses and processes that have been used previously remain the first line of action.
 If necessary, the student conduct system will be the avenue used to adjudicate student disciplinary situations.